inspire-eu-validation/metadata/A.03.IR222.abstract.md

 **Test method**

 Checks if an abstract is provided (not empty string)  for each of the advertised languages and is provided as either gco:CharacterString, gmx:Anchor or gmd:PT_FreeText.
-In case of gmx:Anchor, the anchor should resolve to a document (not status 404/500) In case of PT_FreeText, a schema validation is performed depending on the GML version
+In case of gmx:Anchor, the URL in the anchor should [resolve](./README.md#resolve) to a document.
+In case of PT_FreeText, a schema validation is performed depending on the GML version.

 **Reference(s)**

-IR, Chap.
+* IR, Chap.
 2.2.2

 **Test type:** Automated